SukkoPera/MegaDrivePlusPlus/README.md

 ## MegaDrive++
-MegaDrive++ is a modchip for the Sega Mega Drive (AKA Genesis).
-It has the following features:
+MegaDrive++ is a modchip for the Sega Mega Drive (AKA Genesis) with Region switching, 50/60 Hz toggling and In-Game-Reset (IGR) functionalities.

+### Features
+MegaDrive++ has the following features:

 - **EUR/USA/JAP mode switching**: this effectively **makes your console universal**, allowing it to **bypass region checks** and to **run all games** without resorting to an adapter.
   - If you come from a PAL region, you will also be able to **run most games at 60 Hz**, which means **full-speed** and **full-screen**!
 Get rid of those **black bars**!
 See the difference [here](https://youtu.be/X1CW8Da8i1o)!